peterhinch/micropython_ir/README.md

 a driver for IR "blaster" apps.
 The device drivers are nonblocking.
 They do not require `uasyncio` but are compatible with it.

+NOTE: The receiver is intended to be cross-platform.
+In testing it has proved problematic on ESP8266 and ESP32 with a tendency to crash and reboot, especially when repeated pulse trains re received.
+The cause is under investigation.

 # 1. IR communication

 IR communication uses a carrier frequency to pulse the IR source.
 Modulation